TheCaroline/hello-world/README.md

 week0

 Today is my first day taking cs50.
-Today is the twenty-fifth if June two thousand nineteen
+Today is the twenty-fifth of June two thousand nineteen